neverlocal/paulicirc/docs/getting-started.rst

        [2, 3, 0, 1, 2],
        [3, 0, 1, 2, 3]], dtype=uint8)

-An independently mutable copy of a circuit can be obtained via the `Circuit.clone <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.circuits.html#paulicirc.circuits.Circuit.clone>`_ method:
+An independently mutable copy of a circuit can be obtained via the :meth:`Circuit.clone <paulicirc.circuits.Circuit.clone>` method:

 >>> circ = Circuit.random(4, 5, rng=0)
 >>> circ_copy = circ.clone()